Paying For College

 - Apply for admission to one of more colleges (keep in mind that many applications are free during the last week of October).

-- Apply for financial aid on the FAFSA website using the Free Application for Federal Student Aid after October 1, 2016.
+- Apply for financial aid on the FAFSA website using the Free Application for Federal Student Aid after October 1 of Senior Year.
 Undocumented students should use the MN State Financial Aid Application instead of the FAFSA.

 - Apply for scholarships offered by the colleges or other sources.
 Check out the free online scholarships sites such as www.fastweb.com to search for private scholarships.